Designer023/development-guidelines/01_css.md

     .my-main-thing .my-sub-thing .my-space .my-thing { … }

 NEVER hook styles onto an #ID...EVER.
-It’s too specific http://cssguidelin.es/#ids-in-css.
+[It’s too specific](http://cssguidelin.es/#ids-in-css).
 You can still use an #ID for hooking javascript but styles can’t be attached.

 **Yes**